mamuesp/timezones/README.md

 # Timezones
 Timezone related functions to get the correct settings of the tzData used by Mongoose-OS.
-Inspred and based on a Blog posting from Pavel Gurenko ["Getting POSIX TZ strings from Olson tzdata"](http://www.pavelgurenko.com/2017/05/getting-posix-tz-strings-from-olson.html)
+Inspired and based on a blog posting from Pavel Gurenko ["Getting POSIX TZ strings from Olson tzdata"](http://www.pavelgurenko.com/2017/05/getting-posix-tz-strings-from-olson.html)

 This is mostly an MJS based library.